spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

 by Spinnaker itself.

 This section primarily gives explanations of Templates & Configurations.
 For actual reference schemas, please take a look at [schemas/pipeline-templates-v1](schemas/pipeline-templates-v1).
+For examples, please take a look at [examples/pipeline-templates-v1](examples/pipeline-templates-v1).

 ## Templates